 Mr William Roderick Haylings, born 1859 at Cheltenham Gloucestershire and his wife Mrs Selina E. Haylings, born at Staffordshire were living at Clyn Mawr Ganol, Blaenau Gwent with their children – Mr William Carlyle Haylings, born 1881 at Brighton with his wife Lavinia Haylings.
 Miss Emma M. Haylings, born 1883 at Nottingham (School Governess).
 Mr Paul Haylings, born 1885 at Nottingham and Mr David Haylings, born 1887 at Preston Lancashire.

-Mr William Roderick Haylings was originally from Cheltenham, he was a Printer by trade, his father before him and his grandfather Mr Thomas Willey was said to have been the first Printer at Cheltenham.
+Mr William Roderick Haylings was originally from Cheltenham, he was a printer by trade, his father before him and his grandfather Mr Thomas Willey was said to have been the first printer at Cheltenham.
 Before coming to South Wales Mr Haylings had travelled the length and breadth of the country in connection with his employment.

 Miss Emma M. Haylings Private School.

-In January 1901 Miss Emma M. Haylings started a Private School at the Ganol and was advertising for pupils (as seen right) There were vacancies for children aged 4 to 10 years of age.
+In January 1901 Miss Emma M. Haylings started a Private School at the Ganol and was advertising for pupils (as seen left) There were vacancies for children aged 4 to 10 years of age.
 The term began on Tuesday 8th January 1901.

 In 1902 Mr William Roderick Haylings sold the South Wales Gazette to Mr P. Wilson Raffan and left the area to live at Pontypridd.

 The Death of Mr Alexander James.

 In January 1900 Mr Alexander James passed away at his residence at Monmouth.
 His body was taken by train to Abertillery where he was buried at the Blaenau Gwent Baptist Church.
 Rev Thomas Towy Evans was back living at the Manse, Tyr Bryn.